AmitBitton/CoupGame/README.md

 #### `Judge`
 - Inherits from `Player`.
 - Can `undo` a bribe action, causing the target player to lose the 4 coins paid.
-- When `sanctioned`, the attacking player must pay an additional coin
+- When `sanctioned`, the attacking player must pay an additional coin.

 #### `Merchant`
 - Inherits from `Player`.